F-ca7/sealtalk-android/SA documents/SA/SA.md

 RongCloud provides real-time communication cloud services.
 They release SealTalk-android as a demo application for their cloud services.
 Acquirers wants to sold their cloud services, so they want to make it simple, and capable to demonstrate the ability of cloud server.
+They provide cloud service as a part of SealTalk support.

 **User**